Pain Management

 Facet joint injections

 Facet joint injections are performed for facet joint pain.
-Facet joints can be injected with long acting local anaesthetic and anti-inflammatory steroids,which can alleviate facet joint pain for long periods.
+Facet joints can be injected with long acting local anesthetic and anti-inflammatory steroids,which can alleviate facet joint pain for long periods.

 Facet joint denervation